abbhishekpandey47/is-website/posts/long-tail-vs-short-tail.md

 Image inspired by
 [[Mangools]](https://mangools.com/blog/long-tail-keywords/)

-## Long-Tail vs. Short-Tail Keywords
+## Long Tail vs Short Tail Keywords​

-Let\'s understand what short-tail and long-tail keywords are -
+Let\'s understand what short tail and long tail keywords are -

-**Short-Tail Keywords:** They include one-to-two-word phrases like "cloud computing" or "project management."
+**Short Tail Keywords:** They include one-to-two-word phrases like "cloud computing" or "project management."
 They generally have high search volumes and broad appeal but also face high competition.

-For example, in the case of SaaS project management tools, using a short-tail keyword like "project management" might draw in thousands of visits but may have low conversion potential, as it attracts a varied audience with differing needs.
+For example, in the case of SaaS project management tools, using a short tail keyword like "project management" might draw in thousands of visits but may have low conversion potential, as it attracts a varied audience with differing needs.
 Likewise, if you search for a broad topic like "electric cars" using a keyword research tool, say [Ahrefs